mdvanes/SynergyChrome/readme.md

 # Description

-The VBS version of the webapplication Synergy only works on IE 8 natively, or IE > 8 with manually modifying the compatibility settings.
+The VBS version of the webapplication Synergy only works on IE 8 natively, or IE > 8 after manually modifying the compatibility settings.
 This bookmarklet supplies some basic functionality in Chrome (tested) and probably Safari and Firefox too (untested).

 Just startup Synergy and run the bookmarklet.